HITECHCRIME/HC_OVERVIEW/README.md

 - TikTok -> clues for puzzles for the audience (cryptic account)
 - mystery teaser 01 (twitter) part 1/2 -> go through socials to piece the message together
 - mystery teaser 02 (fb) part 2/2 -> go through socials to piece the message together
 - Include websites like LOST did, but to have things that happen on the real internet affect what happens in the narrative universe - posts and events pop up in the narrative.
+A fictional project that interacts with the real audience in the story.
+One way medium no more.
+Things audience does online affects the storyline.
 - Distort the timeline.
 - Register various domains for fictional places and concepts.
-A show that interacts with the real audience in the story.
-Making TV no longer a one way medium.
-Think about it - Elliot accuses us of being in on it.
-What if the things we did online actually did affect the storyline?
-That would be epic!

 # Ideas for video releases